downingtim/Panalyze/README.md

 ## How does it work?

-The input data is "test_genomes.GTPV.fa" in this example.
-You can switch this to your own FASTA file input: in main.nf, Panalyze has a Download module which is not active by default. vvvvThe modules folder contains the processes, which are called by main.nf.
-These may call tools and scripts in other folders like bin.
+The input data is `test_genomes.GTPV.fa` in this example.
+You can switch this to your own FASTA file input: in main.nf, Panalyze has a Download module which is not active by default.
+The modules folder contains the processes, which are called by main.nf.
+These will use tools and scripts in docker containers.

 ## Main components: